 - A little common sense

 - Some elbow grease

 I decided to run some taste tests in the SE test kitchen to see which of these rules really matter (and whether that website was right about the attitudes).
 Care to hazard a guess as to which made the most difference?

-For my food-processor batch, I used a mini processor, because I was working with a half batch of pesto.
-I also made sure to stir the olive oil in at the end, since blending olive oil at high speeds can give it bitter flavors, which seemed like an unfair thing to do in this test.
+For my food processor batch, I used a mini processor, because I was working with a half batch of pesto.
+I also made sure to stir the olive oil in at the end, since blending olive oil at high speeds can sometimes give it bitter flavors, which seemed like an unfair way to disadvantage the food processor batch in this test.

-I started by pulverizing the garlic and pine nuts together.
+I started by blitzing the garlic and pine nuts together.